Rankin-Cohen brackets for Calabi-Yau modular forms: Final remarks

-\begin{conj} The proposition \ref{prop crca} holds if the graded algebra $M_\ast$ also contains elements of negative weights or non-constant elements of weight zero, i.e., $M_\ast=\bigoplus_{k\in \Z}M_k$ and it is not necessary that $M_0=\k.1$. \end{conj} In the above conjecture by constant elements we mean the elements of the field $\k$.
-If we want to prove Conjecture \ref{conj 1} in an analogous way to the proof of D. Zagier given for \cite[Proposition 1]{zag94}, the unsolved part is the equality \eqref{eq []=[]}.
-Once we can prove the Conjecture \ref{conj 1}, we can prove that the space of 2\cy modular forms $\cymfs$ is closed under the Rankin-Cohen brackets \eqref{eq rcb r1}.
+\begin{conj} The proposition \ref{prop crca} holds if the graded algebra $M$, besides elements of positive weight, also contains elements of negative weight or non-constant elements of weight zero.
+In the other words, if $M=\bigoplus_{k\in \Z}M_k$, in which it is not necessary that $M_0=\k.1$. \end{conj} In the above conjecture by constant elements we mean the elements of the field $\k$.
+If we want to prove Conjecture \ref{conj 1} in an analogous way to the proof of Zagier given for \cite[Proposition 1]{zag94}, the unsolved part is the equality \eqref{eq []=[]}.
+Once we prove Conjecture \ref{conj 1}, we can prove that the space of \cy modular forms $\cymfs$ is closed under the Rankin-Cohen brackets \eqref{eq rcb r1}.

-Another point which is worth to discuss is the modular vector field.
-As we observed in the part 2 of Remark \ref{rem pumbi1}, for even positive integers $n$ the derivation $\rcdo$ is associated with the modular vector field $\Ra$, but for odd positive integers $n$, except for $n=1$, $\rcdo$ is not associated with $\Ra$.
-The reason for which $\rcdo\neq \mdo$, when $n\geq 3$ is an odd integer, is that if we use the differential operator $\mdo$ in the Rankin-Cohen bracket \eqref{eq rcb r1}, then the space of \cy modular forms $\cymfs$ is not closed under the Rnakin-Cohen bracket.
-For example for $n=3$ if we use the derivation $\rcdo$, then